SisyphianLiger/CPU_Graphics/README.md

 ## Rastor
 The Mesh we use to set up the window is called a Rastor, which is pretty great and yellow in our case :)

+# Excercise Time!!

+1. Create a function called draw_grid():
+    - renders a background grid that shows a line every row or column of pixels
+    - Lines are multiples of 10
+    - Basically Grids
+    - Called in render function()

+2.